Home and Away actress dies after crash

 "The family has asked for privacy during this very difficult time," it said in a statement.

-Jessica's parents Lars, 69, and Vivian, 60, were killed instantly in the crash and her sister Annabelle died in hospital three days later.
+Jessica's parents Lars, 69, and Vivian, 60, were killed instantly in the crash and her sister Annabelle, 21, died in hospital three days later.

-Australian police are still investigating the crash, which also killed 50-year-old Craig Whittall, who was driving the other car.
+Australian police are still investigating the crash, which also killed 50-year-old Craig Whitall, who was driving the other car.

+At the time of the crash, authorities said they were examining whether Mr Whitall's car had been on the wrong side of the road.

-Hundreds of people attended a funeral service for Lars, Vivian and Annabelle Falkholt in Sydney last week.
+Last week, hundreds of people attended a funeral service for Lars, Vivian and Annabelle Falkholt in Sydney.

-Vivian Falkholt's brother Paul Ponticello spoke at their funeral, saying he thought he and his sister "would grow old together".
+Vivian Falkholt's brother Paul Ponticello spoke at the funeral, saying he had thought he and his sister "would grow old together".

 Falkholt's stint on the long-running series only lasted for 16 episodes and ended in November 2016.
 She then filmed a role in the US film Harmony, which is set for release this year.